joakimremler/YRGO_docker/solution/README.md

 The first thing you should do is to install Docker on your DigitalOcean Droplet.
 SSH to your server and follow [this](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) guide.
 You can start to do step 1 and 2.

+Update server:

+    $ sudo apt-get update && sudo apt-get upgrade

+Use let apt-get use HTTPS:

+    $ sudo apt install apt-transport-https ca-certificates curl software-properties-common

+Add GPG key:

+    $ curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -

+Add the Docker repository to APT sources:

+    $ sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu bionic stable"

+Next, update the package database with the Docker packages from the newly added repo:

+    $ sudo apt update

+Make sure you are about to install from the Docker repo instead of the default Ubuntu repo:

+    $ apt-cache policy docker-ce

+Install Docker

+    $ sudo apt install docker-ce

+Check Status:

+    $ sudo systemctl status docker

+Add username to sudo group:

+    $ sudo usermod -aG docker ${USER}

+To apply the new group membership, log out of the server and back in, or type the following:

+    $ su - ${USER}

+Confirm that your user is now added to the docker group by typing:

+    $ id -nG

 ## 2. Run a hello-world Container

 To continue you can read step 3 and 4 from [DigitalOcean Docker Guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).
 Where they explains the Docker concept about image and Containers.
 When you have read these steps you should now run your first container from a image called `hello-world`.